zhangweijian97/LogseqNote/pages/dme presentation.md

 Researchers found that the Gaussian distribution is **least** interesting, while the **most** interesting directions are the directions that show the least Gaussian distribution.
 With this understanding, we can use this technique to find out the independent components.
 ### Before going to the next interesitng section, the optimization method, the paper mentioned some data preprocessing methods, such as centering, whitening and an application-dependent method, the band-pass filtering.
 By preprocessing the data, we can simplify the algorithm, reduce the number of parameters to be estimated.
+The band-pas filtering
 讲
 ###
 ##